coallege/Wi21.EWRT.D001A.25Z/mod02/study_questions.md

 > Ba shook his head.
 "No. Not possible.
 There's no reason for us to go there."

 6. Give an example of a miscommunication based on cultural difference.

+When Ba asks Mel "why white" and Mel says that it's clean, Ba really just wanted to know why the walls being white was a good thing.
+I guess in Vietnam, perhaps white walls are a sign of death or something.

 7. Give an example of the importance of learning English in this narrative.